A unified fidelity-based framework for quantum speed limits in open quantum systems: Analytical results

 To illustrate concrete examples derived from Proposition~\ref{proposition} and Theorem~\ref{theo:centraltheo}, we now introduce Theorems~\ref{theo:buresfidelity},~\ref{theo:superfidelity},~\ref{theo:operatorfidelity} and ~\ref{theo:Ektesabifidelity}, which follow directly from these results when a specific form of the similarity measure between quantum states is chosen.

 \begin{theorem} Let $D(x)$ be a function that satisfies the properties stated in Proposition~\ref{proposition}.
 Also, define the following functional composition:

 where $F_B$ denotes the Bures fidelity (c.f.
 Sec.~\ref{sec:buresfidelity}) which depends on the initial and final quantum states $\rho_0$ and $\rho_t$, respectively.
-Then, the following QSL bounds hold independently of the specific choice of the function $D(x)$, provided $D(x)$ satisfies the properties stated in Proposition~\ref{proposition}:
+Then, the following QSLs hold independently of the specific choice of the function $D(x)$, provided $D(x)$ satisfies the properties stated in Proposition~\ref{proposition}: